dtherrick/network-analysis/README.md

 ## Contributing

-**Required**.
 Use the default text below if you accept contributions.
 If you do not accept contributions (e.g., a samples project), note that here.

 > We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

 ## License

-**Required**.
 Use the default text below. **NOTE:** Nothing different should be used here without prior approval of SAS Legal.

 > This project is licensed under the [Apache 2.0 License](LICENSE).

 ## Additional Resources

-**Required**.
 Include any additional resources that users may need or find useful when using your software.
 Additional resources might include the following:

 * [Proc Network: API documentation, Examples, and Theory for PROC NETWORK](https://go.documentation.sas.com/?docsetId=casmlnetwork&docsetTarget=casmlnetwork_network_toc.htm&docsetVersion=8.5&locale=en)
 * [Proc OptNetwork: API documentation, Examples, and Theory for PROC OPTNETWORK](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=casnopt&docsetTarget=titlepage.htm&locale=en)